 GR: How do you define your style?
 Especially since you are not formally trained.

 I will never know for sure because I didn't go to a formal art school.
-I actually think it’s beneficial in terms of style because you aren't surrounded by your all-star classmates or your teachers who have their style.
-I imagine there's a sense of competition or identity that is hard line to walk when you're surrounded by people who are pursuing something similar.
-Because all my friends are mostly lawyers and professionals, I didn't have any sort of expectations for my style.
+I actually think it’s beneficial in terms of style because you aren't surrounded by your all-star classmates or teachers.
+I imagine there's a sense of competition that is hard when you're surrounded by people who are pursuing something similar.
 Of course, I could see people like James Jean love what they do, but it was always a matter of taking things at my own pace and reminding myself, “You can't compare your chapter one with someone else's chapter 25.”
-If you look at even my stuff from a year ago, it's changed a lot but I think the essence is still the same.
-That's because at the core of my personality is the same person.
+If you look at my stuff from even a year ago, it's changed a lot.
+But I think the essence is still the same, because the core of my personality is the same person.

 GR: What medium and methods do you use?

 MC: I think in pencil and paper, so it's easiest for me to sketch in a notebook.
 But almost everything I do now is digital.
-One it's way easier to undo, two it's environmentally friendly because you're not wasting a lot of paper and materials, and three it’s in line with everything that's evolving digitally.
-You need the analog side to feel like it's tangible, but there are so many benefits of working digitally especially with clients.
-For example, if they said, “I wanted that hat to be red,” that's a lot of work to redo if it's a painting.
-But when it's digital it's so much easier, and I think clients know that so there's an expectation that illustrators can make small changes fairly quickly.
-I made a conscious decision when I started taking illustration more seriously.
-I took a class on digital painting with an ArtCenter professor and that helped me transition from working with colored pencils, markers, and watercolor to a digital medium.
-I've never looked back.
-It just makes so much more sense for me.
+It's way easier to undo, it's environmentally friendly because you're not wasting a lot of paper and materials, and it’s in line with everything that's evolving digitally.
+You need the analog side to feel like it's tangible, but there are so many benefits of working digitally, especially with clients.
+If they said, “I wanted that hat to be red,” that's a lot of work to redo in a painting.
+Digital is so much easier, and clients know that and expect illustrators to make small changes fairly quickly.

 GR: What device do you use?

-MC: I do really like the iPad Pro and Pencil.
-It's really amazing.
+MC: I really like the iPad Pro and Pencil.
 If you are just getting started but taking it seriously, it's an amazing tool.
 It's still not as powerful as Photoshop and Wacom.
-I'm still fine tuning the process.
+I'm still fine-tuning the process.
 I’ll do some sort of sketch work and my weekly illustrations on the iPad.
-But when it's a full color painting, then I'll do it on Photoshop because there are so many more useful controls.
+But when it's a full color painting, I'll do it on Photoshop because there are so many more useful controls.